dsgelab/Somatic_Mutations/Cromwell_Affymetrix_FinnGen_sample/Batch0102/README.md

-Test the codes using the first two batches
+Test the pipeline using the first two batches of FinnGen data